Skip to main content

 whereas Mailgun has disabled all options

 This is as of this writing.
-Providers can modify these options over time depending on their business requirements.
+Services can modify these options over time depending on their business requirements.

 Notification Challenges

 Your notifications should be delivered in a way that ensures the right team in your organization receives the alerts.
+Ideally, the notifications should be part of your team's workflow.
 If the team uses Slack that is where you want the notifications.
 If it's Discord, the notifications should go to a Discord channel.

 The status pages used by your providers can have different notification options, which can pose a challenge.
 They might not offer the option you want.
 Some providers may have your chosen option, some might not.
 See the section on Use a Monitoring Tool on how to mitigate this.